Discrete-Time Two-Strain Epidemic Dynamics on Complex Networks: Introduction

 To analyze these phenomena, we study the spectral properties of the effective transmission operator and derive thresholds for epidemic survival.
-Our numerical simulations validate these theoretical predictions and reveal nontrivial survival behavior driven by the interplay of coinfection dynamics, network structure, and spatial decay.
-Overall, this work offers a general and flexible framework for understanding multi-strain epidemic processes in spatially structured and stochastic environments.
+Numerical simulations validate these theoretical predictions and reveal nontrivial survival behavior driven by the interplay of coinfection dynamics, network structure, and spatial decay.
+Overall, this work presents a comprehensive and adaptable framework for understanding multi-strain epidemic processes in spatially structured and stochastic environments.